 I grabbed some hypo-allergenic extra thick batting.
 I didn’t want to shell out for foam AND batting (some people use both for upholstery projects), so I made sure to grab the really thick double-ply stuff.
 I couldn’t find an online source for the same batting, so I’d recommend hitting up your local fabric store and checking out what they have in person.

 For the actual headboard, I went to Home Depot and got some 1/4 inch plywood.
 They are able to cut it to size in the shop, so we brought our measurements with us and walked away with a piece ready to go.
 Definitely do it this way – saves a lot of time and hassle.
 Plus, it means you don’t need any special power tools.

-Then I put my sheet of plywood on top and started stapling.
 Make sure to check the depth of your staples before you start.
 You don’t want to use ones that are too deep and stick out the other side of the headboard.